Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “You should’ve seen us school those two punks.”

-“I know,” Christine reminded.
+“I know,” Christine said.
 “You told me all about it last night.”

 “Yeah, and I wish you could have seen it.
 An epic battle.
 I got to play more often so I don’t get out of shape.”